Common Benign Lumps

 How are fibroadenomas diagnosed and treated?

 Your healthcare provider may diagnose this type of lump simply by feeling it.
 But they will want to confirm the diagnosis with a mammogram or ultrasound and fine-needle aspiration.
-In very young women, the fibroadenoma sometimes is not removed.
+In very young adults, the fibroadenoma sometimes is not removed.
 But because these tumors sometimes get larger with pregnancy and breastfeeding, your provider may suggest having it removed.

 What is fat necrosis?

 Fat necrosis is a condition where painless, round, firm lumps caused by damaged and disintegrating fatty tissues form in the breast tissue.
-Fat necrosis often occurs in women with very large breasts.
-It also occurs in women who have had a bruise or blow to the breast.
+Fat necrosis often occurs in people with very large breasts.
+It also occurs in people who have had a bruise or blow to the breast.
 This condition may also happen after a lumpectomy and radiation from an earlier cancer lump.
 In some cases, healthcare providers will watch the lump through several menstrual cycles.
 They may want to do a mammogram before deciding whether to remove it.
 These lumps are not cancer and they don’t increase your risk for cancer.

 What is galactocele (milk retention cysts)?